What time do you have services?

 Do you have education classes?

 We have opportunities to study and grow in your faith.
 These are opportunities to learn, and to bless and embrace your doubt.
-Adult education classes are offered several times during the year and are held on Thursday evenings at 7 pm.
-Courses generally run 3-5 weeks.
+Adult education classes are offered several times.
+Classes are on-line.
 Topics and dates are listed in the service bulletin and on the Good Shepherd calendar.
-Children's Chapel & Sunday School begins at 10:00 am ahead of the 10:30 am service and is offered September to June.
-Sunday School is a way for children Pre-kindergarten through the 5th grade to learn about God, Jesus, the Bible, and our faith and traditions.
-Children join the 10:30 am worship service during The Peace.

 Congregation: The people in the pew, active participants in the service, not spectators.